An-dy1/tau-java/README.md

 - And an ANNOTATION library?
 - Add to pom.xml
 - Means you don't need a psvm - testng knows what to run based on annotations

+### Ch.
+4.3

+- Dropdowns aren't webelements, they're their own special class
+- Need another Selenium dependency in the pom to interact with dropdowns (contains "select" class)